arx-research/ers-docs/pages/solidity-api/ERSRegistry.md

 # Solidity API

 ## ERSRegistry
-// TODO: big paragraph was hard to see key words/structures Fork of `ENSRegistry` with adapted data structures and accessibility logic in order to conform to needs of ERS.
+Fork of `ENSRegistry` with adapted data structures and accessibility logic in order to conform to needs of ERS.
 Node owners can create any subnode.
 A node tracks the owner of the node and the address the node resolves to.
 Within the context of ERS a resolver represents either a smart contract OR a chip.
 The owner has the ability to create any subnodes